-More than 60% of the health professional shortage areas (HPSAs) are located in rural or partially rural areas.
+Nearly 70% of the primary care health professional shortage areas (HPSAs) are located in rural or partially rural areas.
 Targeted programs that help address workforce shortages in rural communities should be supported and expanded, including increased funding for loan repayment for physicians practicing in rural HPSAs.
 Workforce policies and programs also should encourage nurses and other allied professionals to practice at the top of their license.

 Graduate Medical Education.
-We urge Congress to pass legislation to increase the number of Medicarefunded residency slots, which would expand training opportunities in rural settings and help address health professional shortages.
+We urge Congress to pass legislation to increase the number of Medicare-funded residency slots, which would expand training opportunities in rural settings and help address health professional shortages (S. 834/H.R.
+2256).
+AHA also supports passing the Pathway to Practice program, which would promote physician diversity and improve access to physicians in communities dealing with sustained hardship.